 How we tackle software cost estimation at CrustLab

 “When we are talking about pricing and project estimation with our potential customers, we always try to give great feedback.
 Clients often face the problem of having an extensive range of offers they receive.
 An adequate split of the scope and justification of the numbers is crucial, as well as an appropriate justification of technical solutions.
 We give a lot from the very beginning to make the difference – our estimation and pricing process is customer-oriented since this is something that brings the highest value at the end.”

-At Crustlab, pricing for custom software development is relatively straightforward, and can be illustrated by the following equation:
+At CrustLab, pricing for the development of custom software is relatively straightforward and can be illustrated by a simple equation.

-Depending on the nature of the project, the complexity and the level of detail of the requirements, a suitable billing model and pricing is selected.
+Depending on the nature of the project, its complexity, and the intricacy of the requirements established before the start of the development process, a suitable billing model and pricing are selected.

 Sometimes you can opt out of some things, add others later, and you can also combine billing methods.
 In other instances, the result is entirely determined by how long it takes to perform the work and what the deadline is.
 These are very specific and individual arrangements that vary from project to project.